The Pain That Plagued Avicii: Health Troubles, Wrestling With Fame and Retreating From a Toxic Culture

 "He really struggled with thoughts about Meaning, Life, Happiness.
 He could not go on any longer.
 He wanted to find peace.
 Tim was not made for the business machine he found himself in; he was a sensitive guy who loved his fans but shunned the spotlight."

-"WE ALL REACH A POINT IN OUR LIVES AND CAREERS WHERE WE UNDERSTAND WHAT MATTERS THE MOST TO US," read the last statement on Avicii's website.
+"WE ALL REACH A POINT IN OUR LIVES AND CAREERS WHERE WE UNDERSTAND WHAT MATTERS THE MOST TO US," read the last statement posted on Avicii's website before he died.

 "For me it's creating music.
 That is what I live for, what I feel I was born to do.
 Last year I quit performing live, and many of you thought that was it.
 But the end of live never meant the end of Avicii or my music.
 Instead, I went back to the place where it all made sense – the studio.